-What you must pay when you get these What you must pay when you get these services services Services that are covered for you In-Network Out-of-Network If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of- network services.
 For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/Practitioner services, including doctor's office visits: Specialist immunizations There is no 50% coinsurance No prior authorization required.
-Covered Medicare Part B services include: • Pneumonia vaccine coinsurance or copay for the pneumonia, influenza, and Hepatitis B vaccines.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in providers' office
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. ctitioner services, fice visits: Specialist immunizations There is no 50% coinsurance No prior authorization required.
+Covered Medicare Part B services include: coinsurance, copay, or deductible for the pneumonia, influenza, Pneumonia vaccine Hepatitis B, and Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary COVID-19 vaccines.
+Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine • Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient hospital care Days 1-7: 40% coinsurance When in-network: prior authorization may be required depending on the procedure, except in urgent or emergent \$285 copay per day Days 8+: situations.
-Notification from your provider is required upon admission. \$0 copay per day Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient hospital care Days 1-7: 50% coinsurance When in-network: prior authorization may be required depending on the procedure, except in urgent or emergent situations.
+Notification from your provider is required upon admission. \$285 copay per day Days 8+: \$0 copay per day Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 Cost sharing is charged for each inpatient stay.
-If you get authorized You are covered for an unlimited number of medically necessary days.
-Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins again. inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at an Covered services include but are not limited to: in-network hospital.
-Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs companion.
-Coverage of lodging and transportation costs is a limited benefit.
-Call our Customer Service department for benefit rules and limitations.
+If you get authorized inpatient care at You are covered for an unlimited number of medically necessary days.
+Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins again. an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at an in-network hospital.
+Covered services include but are not limited to: I I I I I I I I I I I I I I I I I I I Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs